 Dr. Fortin concluded by saying that not only does the loss of smell or taste have a negative impact on daily life, but it also puts the patient’s safety in jeopardy.

 The BBC concurs, noting that a double Olympic gold medallist James Cracknell suffered a brain injury in 2005 and hasn’t been able to smell or taste “very much” since.
 Another patient reported that he feels like he is watching life behind a pane of glass and that the color of life is just gone.

 Compensation for Loss of Taste After Car Accident

-The first thing many people think of when it comes to holidays like Thanksgiving or Christmas is what the home of their roots is going to smell like and taste like.
+The first thing many people think of when it comes to holidays like Thanksgiving or Christmas is what the home of their roots will smell and taste like.
 Patients suffering a loss of taste or smell after a car accident are robbed forever of this luscious life pleasure that for many of us is a need that helps us to enjoy life.

-At the same time, many of these patients are struggling to enjoy social occasions or the holidays because they are part of the billion-dollar burden that traumatic brain injuries put on society.
+At the same time, many of these patients struggle to enjoy social occasions or the holidays because they are part of the billion-dollar burden that traumatic brain injuries put on society.

 If this sounds too familiar, you want a personal injury lawyer who stands up for victims like you.
 Contact Stephen Babcock today for a free live chat or consultation.
 They don’t get paid unless you do!

 Your case — and your future will be our top priority.
 When we meet with you, we will review your case with you for free, and after you hire us, you will have Stephen’s 100% Client Satisfaction Guarantee.TM

 If you have any questions about this article or want to visit with a lawyer for free, call Stephen at (225) 240-4053 or contact us here.